Home Guard Officer Lists 1939-45

 Original Source: Home Guard list (various) 1941 Savannah.

 The London Gazette (each medal award is listed on the record).

 The national archives:

 WO 409, WO199/3360

 Some of the material on this page was also partially derived from

 You can now purchase this collection on CD for £93.45.
 Forces War Records have painstakingly transcribed this data and have now compiled it onto CD with a fully-fledged GUI (Graphical User Interface) to allow you to search this collection using any search terms you wish directly from your computer.*

-*Requires a computer with a CD Rom reader.
+* Requires a PC running Microsoft Windows and a CD Rom reader.